-One of my favourite parts of working on video campaigns have been getting out in to the field to help with shooting when it’s been possible.
+One of my favourite parts of working on creating campaign videos was getting out in to the field to help with shooting when it’s been possible.
 It’s important to get all the footage you need, make sure the locations live up to the vision for the campaign, ensure audio is accurate and that the messages are conveyed in the way they were intended.
 There’s nothing worse than having to go back out and re-shoot.

 Step 3.
 Feedback